 - Certified Organic by CCOF and USDA; 100% Arabica beans roasted in the USA; bag of one 16-ounce bag

-The Bean Coffee Company’s Mocha Java mix is a fantastic representation of the Mocha Java mix we previously described.
+The Bean Coffee Company’s Mocha Java mix is a fantastic representation of the previously described Mocha Java mix.
 This Indonesian coffee is robust and full-bodied, yet its strength is beautifully balanced by acidity, making it taste fresh and fragrant.

 Volcanica Sumatra gayo coffee